jackjliew/ai-openscale/tutorial-adv-cars.md

 - In section 2.2, "Upload data to PostgreSQL database", replace the Postgres service credentials with the ones you created in the previous section.

-- In section 4, "Store the model in the repository", under **TIP**, replace the Watson Machine Learning credentials with the ones you created in the previous section.
+- In section 4, "Store the model in the repository", under **TIP**, replace the {{site.data.keyword.pm_full}} credentials with the ones you created in the previous section.

 - Once you have entered your credentials, your notebook is ready to run.
 Click the **Kernel** menu item, and select **Restart and Run All** from the menu: